 When you are ready, we’ll begin designing your plan.
 The planning options are virtually infinite, but together we’ll use the information gathered in the first half of the meeting to design a plan that best fits your goals, objectives, and family dynamics.
 Along the way, I’ll use stories and examples to educate you about the relevant points of law and guide you through the design process.

-For some clients, we will need to schedule a second Counseling & Design Meeting to complete the design process.
-About three to four weeks after the completion of the Counseling & Design phase, you’ll return to our office for your Signing Ceremony.
+For some clients, we will need to schedule a second Design Meeting to complete the design process.
+About three to four weeks after the completion of the Design phase, you’ll return to our office for your Signing Meeting.

 We will review your preliminary asset report with you and discuss our proposed funding and titling recommendations.